 How lifted telehealth barriers help ECPs take patients amid COVID-19

-The federal government has eased telehealth rules and regulations amid the coronavirus outbreak in order to help providers such as optometrists and opticians continue treating patients.
-This effort to lift telehealth barriers ensures that patients can continue receiving some level of care—even if they can’t leave their homes.
+The federal government eased telehealth rules and regulations amid the coronavirus outbreak in order to help providers such as optometrists and opticians continue treating patients.
+This effort to lift telehealth barriers ensured patients could continue receiving some level of care—even if were confined to their homes at the time.

 What HHS’s coronavirus response means for ECPs